WELL Building Standard overview

 Earlier versionsWELL v1 (launched 2014), WELL v2 pilot (launched 2018)

-LanguagesEnglish (the source standard); IWBI publishes selected translations
+LanguagesEnglish (source standard); IWBI publishes selected translations

 Why WELL matters for the ExAC